SCOTUS Oral Arguments Presented March 4, 2020.

 Medical Rationale for the Louisiana Abortion Law

-Complications can happen and do in-fact happen, in any procedure performed on the human body.
+Complications can happen and do, in fact, happen in any procedure performed on the human body.

-As a physician and surgeon, it is my responsibility to be ready and able to care for my patient in the event of a surgical complication (though let me be clear, I am personally speaking of my Ob and Gyn surgeries, not abortions as I am not an abortion provider).
+As a physician and surgeon, it is my responsibility to be ready and able to care for my patient in the event of a surgical complication (though let me be clear, I am personally speaking of my OB and GYN surgeries, not abortions as I am not an abortion provider).

-My responsibility includes having communicated with my patient where to go in case of a post-surgical problem, and having a system in place in which either myself or my prearranged physician back up system is ready willing and able to take care of her needs.
+My responsibility includes having communicated with my patient where to go in case of a post-surgical problem and having a system in place in which either myself or my prearranged physician backup system is ready, willing, and able to take care of her needs.

 Should not this same expectation be required of the medical provider who has chosen to offer and perform abortions?